Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Abstract

 \section{Abstract}

 We analyze the computational complexity of several new variants of edge-matching puzzles.
-First we analyze inequality (instead of equality) constraints between adjacent tiles, proving the problem NP-complete for strict inequalities but polynomial for nonstrict inequalities.
-Second we analyze three types of triangular edge matching, of which one is polynomial and the other two are NP-complete; all three are \#P-complete.
+First we analyze inequality (instead of equality) constraints between adjacent tiles, proving the problem NP-complete for strict inequalities but polynomial-time solvable for nonstrict inequalities.
+Second we analyze three types of triangular edge matching, of which one is polynomial-time solvable and the other two are NP-complete; all three are \#P-complete.
 Third we analyze the case where no target shape is specified, and we merely want to place the (square) tiles so that edges match (exactly); this problem is NP-complete.
 Fourth we consider four 2-player games based on $1 \times n$ edge matching, all four of which are PSPACE-complete.
 Most of our NP-hardness reductions are parsimonious, newly proving \#P and ASP-completeness for, e.g.,\ $1 \times n$ edge matching.
+Along the way, we prove \#P- and ASP-completeness of planar 3-regular directed Hamiltonicity; we give linear-time algorithms to find antidirected and forbidden-transition Eulerian paths; and we characterize the complexity of new partizan variants of the Geography game on graphs.